 BUT here’s where the story gets even worse.
 I was using my fave Pacsafe backpack!
 The one that clips the zippers so they can’t be easily undone by thieves and pick-pockets.
 Ugh!!
 So where did I go wrong?
 Well, I had just grabbed food, got lazy and figured, “Oh, I’m only two blocks from home” so didn’t bother re-latching the zippers.
 Big BIG mistake.

 Thankfully, due to the generosity of new Lisbon friends and my mom (who wired me money), I only got thrown off kilter for about 24 hours.
 I’m aware it could’ve been much worse.
 Knock on wood.

 We’re gonna move on to this delicious salad (promise), but I just have one final point I’d like to make.
 It’s so so so imperative that should a horrible situation like this happen to you in a foreign country, you must stay positive and please don’t let it sway your judgement of the country.
 Portugal has been ah-ma-zing and I adore Lisbon….so I’m sure as heck not gonna let one crappy thief spoil all the beautiful memories I’ve made.

 Now here’s the funny thing about this salad and timing.
 I made this recipe before I left, but I’ve been having salmon salads like crazy over here.
 Fish is abundant in Lisbon and salmon salads have been my “in between” to break up the cod dishes and grilled sardine meals.
 I’m sure I’ll post a few photos on Instagram soon.

 Oh, did I mention that it’s been super easy to eat real, wholesome, gluten-free meals in Portugal?
 Once I return home, I’ll be posting a Lisbon City Guide with all my recommended spots, so keep your eyes peeled.

-In the meantime, enjoy this delicious salmon asparagus salad.
+In the meantime, enjoy this delicious salmon asparagus salad with blistered tomatoes.
 Tomorrow, I’m off on a day-trip to Sintra (which, I’m sure I’ll be Snapchatting) – and during which my backpack will be 100% fully latched.
 Guaranteed!